xlOil Python Distribution and Packaging

 return x + y + z

-Now drop myaddin.xll into an Excel session and try to use MySum.
+Dropping myaddin.xll into an Excel session will create the function MySum.

 Important